Nostalgia Critic: History

+On January 22, 2013, Walker released a sketch short film titled The Review Must Go On, announcing the return of Nostalgia Critic and the end of Demo Reel.
+Ray, Teitz, and Jarosz would join the Walker brothers in the revival, although Teitz was later replaced by Tamara Chambers (who originally auditioned for Demo Reel) in season 8.
+Teitz would still make occasional appearances in later episodes.
+Chambers would later leave the show herself in 2024, to pursue other acting projects, with Channel Awesome cast member Heather Ruesz joining the cast of the Nostalgia Critic series soon after, having starred in previous Nostalgia Critic episodes since Season 9.

+Episodes

+As of November 19, 2025, Nostalgia Critic has a total of 778 episodes, currently in its eighteenth season.

 Episode format

 The series focuses on the Nostalgia Critic, a short-tempered film reviewer looking back at films usually from his childhood and adolescence.
 GigaOM describes it as "high energy and shamelessly nerdy".
 Reuters described him as having "offbeat personalities".
 In each episode, the Critic restates important plot-points, guiding the viewer, while making jokes out of notable or questionable scenes.
 The reviews are interspersed with recurring memes, false or satirical dubbing of dialogue, comedic sketches and pop culture gags—such as making fun of famous actors who starred in lesser-known roles before their rise to fame.
-The show also features special episodes, such as the "Top 11" list countdowns for his favorite or least favorite films, villains, or moments in television shows; and "Old vs. New" which compares the reboot of a popular film or series to the original.
+The show also features special episodes, such as the "Top 11" list countdowns for his favorite or least favorite films, villains or moments in television shows, and "Old vs. New", which compares the reboot of a popular film or series to the original.

 Since the revival of the series in 2013, Walker occasionally produces an editorial which discusses relevant film topics; while still featuring the Critic persona, these videos are much less comedic and contain no sketches or other actors.
 Beginning with Jurassic World on June 23, 2015, the series also occasionally features "clipless reviews" of films that are still currently in theaters to avoid copyright infringement instead of stills and clips.
-These reviews instead feature scenes from the movies re-enacted comedically by Walker, his family and other Channel Awesome contributors.
+These reviews instead feature scenes from the movies comedically re-enacted by Walker, his friends and family, other Channel Awesome contributors, and other people associated with Walker.

 Walker describes his philosophy thus: "[We need a critic of nostalgia] because everybody already does it.
 When we look at movies and shows from our youth, they're rarely as good as we remember them, and oftentimes it's quite humorous to compare what you liked then to what you like now.
 That's basically what the Nostalgia Critic is about, looking back at just how much nostalgia cloaked our vision in heavenly bliss and how bizarre the reality is."
-This is mostly reflected in the series, but sometimes he reviews whatever is popular at the moment.